peters-axon/docuware-connector/docuware-connector-product/README.md

 -	Is based on REST webservice technologies.
 -	Gives you access to sample DocuWare functionality
--	To reduce the integration effort to a minimum use the demo implementation, there you will find examples for the calls
+-	reduces the integration effort to a minimum: Use the demo implementation, there you will find examples for the calls

 ## Demo